jamesshore/quixote/ROADMAP.md

 * Support multiple assertions? (e.g., `top.diff([bar.left, baz.right]);`)
 * Distances? (e.g., height of menu is equal to distance between logo top and headline bottom)
 * Investigate re-enabling URL checking (issue #4)
+* Consider how to support less-than, greater-than, etc. Use case: "the bottom edge of 'foo' is above the fold (600px)".

 ## Future To Do